 They also set up a vlogging channel called DudePerfectTV, but they rarely, if ever, post videos to it since joining Whistle Sports.
+At one point in 2012, they had a third channel called Trick Shot, where they would post viewer-submitted content; three videos would be showcased per week: a "Big Time" shot, a "Brilliant" shot, and a "Blooper".
+Understandably, they stopped uploading to this channel due to being too busy.
 In addition to the YouTube videos and TV show, the group has also written a book, made four mobile games, and has their own line of toys produced by Nerf.

 - Berserk Button: Tyler's "Rage Monster" in the Stereotypes series.